LuisEnis/school-management-system/README.md

 * View class details
 * View students assigned to a class
 * View subjects and teachers assigned to a class

+Both Directors and Secretaries can manage classes.

+Teachers can access class details only for classes where they are assigned to teach.

 ### Assignments